bpradipt/docker-wordpress/README.md

 This repo contains a recipe for making a [Docker](http://docker.io) container for Wordpress, using Linux, Apache and MySQL on Ubuntu running on IBM Power servers.
+Additionally ssh server is also setup, allowing ssh based access to the container.
+Further key-based ssh is setup for vagrant user, to help with Vagrant usage.

 Before building this ensure you have created a local utopic image by following these steps.
 This is required since multi-architecture support is still not there in docker hub
 ```
 sudo debootstrap --components=main,universe utopic utopic
 sudo tar -C utopic -c . | sudo docker import - local:utopic